TechChecks/osticket-prereqs/README.md

 <a href='https://postimg.cc/XBfv8F7r' target='_blank'><img src='https://i.postimg.cc/XBfv8F7r/Screen-Shot-2024-07-06-at-1-11-38-PM.png' height="80%" width="80%" border='0' alt='Screen-Shot-2024-07-06-at-1-11-38-PM'/></a>
 </p>
 <p>
-Main steps is to create a resource group where you can store, manage and organize resources like virtual machines, databases, and storage accounts in a unified manner.
+The first step is to create a resource group where you can store, manage and organize resources like virtual machines, databases, and storage accounts in a unified manner.
 Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs.
 Make sure to select a plan that is suffient but also beware of monthly cost.
 When creating the VM, it is important to allow the Azure cloud platform to create a new Virtual Network (Vnet) before moving forward to creating the second VM so you can use the same (VNet) with both machines .

 </p>
 <br />